 Industry is seeing an exponential increase in complexity levels across supply chain and manufacturing operations.
 “Data” is adding to this complexity and yet equally holds improvement opportunities if utilised appropriately.
 This presentation looks at the potential for business analytics to help address these challenges through appropriate use of data.
 The first half of the presentation will be delivered by Paul Pierotti of Accenture providing an overview on the potential of supply chain and manufacturing analytics, whilst the second half of the presentation will be delivered by John Mee of Glanbia who will provide number of examples of how Glanbia are applying business analytics to deliver value.

 The session will look at the benefits and challenges of highlighting, measuring and addressing waste through a collaborative approach.
 The aim is to unlock financial and efficiency savings throughout the chain whilst reducing food waste and creating a more sustainable food industry in Ireland.
 Chris is a member of the ECR Community Shrink & OSA Group, a leading think-tank on Shrink & OSA.
 Chris will outline why Irish companies should attend their next meeting in Dublin.

 Owen McFeely, Director - Advisory - Retail & Consumer, PwC

 Owen will discuss emerging trends associated with the digital supply chain illustrating how leading companies are deploying digital solutions to drive supply chain performance & improvement.

-We hear from a domestic manufacturer, a multi-national supplier and a service provider of warehouse & distribution systems on the major challenges and opportunities facing Irish Supply Chain Managers.
-Delegates will gain an understanding as to the direction the industry is taking and learn from listening to these supply chain experts as to the areas where major companies are extecing to derive efficiencies.
+We heard from a domestic manufacturer, a multi-national supplier and a service provider of warehouse & distribution systems on the major challenges and opportunities facing Irish Supply Chain Managers.
+Delegates gained an understanding as to the direction the industry is taking and learned from listening to these supply chain experts as to the areas where major companies are extecing to derive efficiencies.

 Listen to the views & predictions from leading practitioners